finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 ## Desktop Agent Implementation

 The FDC3 API specification consists of interfaces.
 It is expected that each Desktop Agent will implement these interfaces.
-A typical implemention would provide implementations for the following interfaces:
+A Desktop Agent MUST provide implementations for the following interfaces:

 - [`DesktopAgent`](ref/DesktopAgent)
 - [`Channel`](ref/Channel)